-The Democrats argue that under the emoluments clause, Congress must consent to all foreign payments -- or emoluments -- his businesses earn.
-The lawmakers are suing for standing to sign off on any foreign business conducted by any of President Trump’s entities.
+The Democrats argue that under the Constitution, Congress must consent to all foreign payments -- or emoluments – Trump’s businesses earn.
+The lawmakers are suing for standing to sign off on any foreign business conducted by any of the president’s entities.

-Last month, the two lawmakers leading the charge, Sen. Richard Blumenthal, D-Conn., and Rep. Jerry Nadler, D-N.Y., announced that they had begun issuing subpoenas as part of the discovery process.
+Last month, the two Democrats leading the charge, Sen. Richard Blumenthal, D-Conn., and Rep. Jerry Nadler, D-N.Y., announced that they had begun issuing subpoenas as part of the discovery process.

 Justice Department attorneys representing the president asked the court to pause their compliance with the subpoenas pending an appeal, which the judge granted ahead of the Trump Organization’s deadline to hand over records.

-A second suit brought by the attorneys general of Maryland and Washington, DC, sputtered to a halt last month when a panel of federal appeals court judges threw out their case, which accused the president of illegally profiting from his Trump International Hotel in D.C. by accepting money from foreign governments.
+The second lawsuit brought by the attorneys general of Maryland and Washington, D.C., sputtered to a halt last month when a panel of federal appeals court judges threw out their case, which accused the president of illegally profiting from his Trump International Hotel in D.C. by accepting money from foreign governments.